On-Demand Delivery from Stores: Dynamic Dispatching and Routing with Random Demand: Computational Results and Discussion

-Similar to AJRP, the adaptive myopic policy solves the dispatching problem in every period, after collecting the new order information.
-The dispatching decision is updated in a rolling-horizon fashion.
-However, this policy is still myopic in the routing part, because it ignores the interactions between routing and future order arrivals and the routing solution is derived independently from the dispatching decision.
+Then the single-period routing model is solved subject to the dispatching schedule constraint respecting the derived dispatching decision.
+Similar to AJRP, the adaptive myopic policy solves the dispatching problem in every period after collecting the new order information, i.e., the dispatching decision is updated in a rolling-horizon fashion.
+However, this policy is myopic in the routing part because it ignores the interactions between routing and future order arrivals, and the routing solution is derived independently from the dispatching decision.
 It can be viewed as a combination of adaptive dispatching and myopic routing, which improves on the simple myopic policy to adjust the dispatching schedule according to future order arrivals.

-As in the simple myopic policy, formulation (\ref{bp2:obj}) - (\ref{bp2:con}) is called to obtain a feasible solution in case no feasible routing plans can be found under AJRP and the adaptive myopic policy. \end{enumerate}